wp-plugins/snazzy-maps/readme.txt

 3. Your Google Map is now a Snazzy Map!

 == Changelog ==

+= 1.0.4 =
+Release Date: April 16th, 2015

+* Bug Fix: Moved snazzymaps.js from the footer to the head to support additional themes.
+* Bug Fix: Changed the add_theme_page capability from edit_themes to manage_options.

 = 1.0.3 =
 Release Date: April 8th, 2015